tom342178/apiDocSrvc/README.md

 ## Attribution

 Forked from https://github.com/flowchartsman/swaggerui
 Modified swaggerui.go to support gorilla mux.
-Move all handler code from main to the module.
+Moved all handler code from main to the module.

 ## Updated the embedded swaggerui code